jaketarnow/SecEng/labs/lab4_tarnow/README.md

 In previous commits, I generated the public and private key from the server, but felt this was very insecure as the server will have the private key for a short period of time.

+### Vulnerabilites
+The replay attack can still happen in the beginning if you are able to grab the file that they add on the client side.
+Also, if you keep the cookie after the logout, then it's possible for a replay attack.
+Thus, I created the cookie to only be valid for 30seconds and kill the cookie on the logout.
+Thus, each new login is a new cookie.

 ### Edits to Lab3
 Fixed lab3 to parse a .pcap file and grab the cookies from the headers.
 I realized that the past pcap files were not pulling in all the HTTP requests/responses because of the host address that I was using.
 I edited this and it is fully working now.